 Braise it soft, dry it safe

 The best guides are usually done by universities, and all of them recommend a high heat finish after several hours at lower temperatures.
 Personally, I’m unsure why they want to kill off the bugs after giving them an entire day to reproduce and hone their craft making unhealthy byproducts.
-I prepare the Krave method of an initial heating high enough to kill bugs, and then dehydrating as low as possible, so that by the time bacteria re-establish themselves, there’s no water for them to subsist on.
+I prepare the Krave method of an initial heating high enough to kill bugs (Krave braises its meat, so it’s actually cooked before dehydration), and then dehydrating as low as possible.
+By the time bacteria re-establish themselves, there’s no water for them to subsist on.
 I think it’s safer to commit germocide, then render the environment inhospitable.

 There are two positive textural effects of this: lower heat renders your jerky more tender, or at least, gives you a wider curve to pull it off before it turns into leather and/or rocks.
 The other is that braising itself softens the proteins, and is presumably done low enough that the meat doesn’t really cook.